Implementing the Scarborough Charter at Queen’s

-This past November, Queen’s became a founding signatory of the Scarborough Charter on Anti-Black Racism and Black Inclusion in Canadian Higher Education.
+In November 2021, Queen’s University became a founding signatory of the Scarborough Charter on Anti-Black Racism and Black Inclusion in Canadian Higher Education.
 Signing this document commits the university to specific goals and targets to work towards eliminating anti-Black racism across the institution and to promote Black representation and flourishing.
-More than 50 universities and colleges across Canada have signed the Scarborough Charter.
+More than 50 universities and colleges across Canada have now signed the Scarborough Charter.

-To help direct this work, four committees have been formed to help advance specific targets within each of the four categories that fall under the Charter.
+To help direct this work at Queen’s, four committees have been formed to help advance specific targets within each of the four categories that fall under the charter.
 For each, two committee co-chairs from faculty and staff have been appointed.
 These committees work in conjunction with the Principal’s Declaration of Commitment to Address Systemic Racism Implementation Group that was formed two years ago.

 The Scarborough Charter committees and co-chairs are working in these specific areas of focus:

-“We are embracing the goals set out in the Charter to seek new paths at Queen’s to eliminate anti-black racism, support Black flourishing and ultimately work towards a more just, equitable and civil society,” says Patrick Deane, Principal and Vice-Chancellor.
+“We are embracing the goals set out in the Scarborough Charter to seek new paths at Queen’s to eliminate anti-Black racism, support Black flourishing and ultimately work towards a more just, equitable and civil society,” says Patrick Deane, Principal and Vice-Chancellor.